Ishaan-Datta/Github-Notifier/README.md

-# Github_Notifier
+# Github-Notifier

-## Introduction
+## Application Overview:

-This project is a webhook event handler that integrates with Discord, Slack, and GitHub.
-It processes webhook events from GitHub, sends messages to Discord and Slack channels, and handles GitHub GraphQL API queries to fetch additional details about issues and pull requests.
-The project is written in Go and leverages various APIs to facilitate communication between the services.
+This application is a webhook event handler integrating with Discord, Slack, and GitHub.
+It processes webhook events from GitHub, communicates with Discord and Slack channels, and performs GitHub GraphQL API queries to fetch additional information regarding issues and pull requests.
+Built in Go, the application efficiently leverages these APIs to facilitate interaction between services.

-## Setup:
+## Why use it?

+This application offers a simplified setup and configuration process that integrates key communication platforms (Discord, Slack) with GitHub for seamless notifications and event handling.
+With a few simple steps, you can have your webhooks set up and running, making your development workflow more efficient.

-#### Prerequisites:
+## Prerequisites:

+To deploy and use the webhook handler, ensure the following requirements are met:

     Go (1.16 or later)
     GitHub, Discord, and Slack accounts with the necessary permissions Configuration file (config.json)

-#### Configuration:
+## Configuration:

-Create a config.json file in the root directory of your project with the following structure:
+Before starting, create a config.json file in the root directory with the following structure:

     {
         "discord_bot_token": "YOUR_DISCORD_BOT_TOKEN",